wcjameson/super-galactic-age-calculator/README.md

 * In your terminal enter the following
 * git clone https://github.com/wcjameson/super-galactic-age-calculator
 * Open the index.html file in your browser
-* Currently this project has no user interface.
+* Currently the user interface is not operational.

 ## Known Bugs